SJohnRose/Marketing-Agency-Website/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+# Marketing Agency Website: Code Refactor

 ## Goal

 ```
-A website for a marketing agency that follows accessibility standards and is optimised for search engines
+A website for a marketing agency that follows accessibility standards and is optimised for search engine has been created by refactoring existing code.
 ```

 ## Description